Frequently Asked Questions

 The Apple Beta Software Program lets users try out pre-release software.
 The feedback you provide on quality and usability helps us identify issues, fix them, and make Apple software even better.
 Please note that since the public beta software has not yet been commercially released by Apple, it may contain errors or inaccuracies and may not function as well as commercially released software.
-Be sure to back up your Mac using Time Machine and your iOS device with iTunes before installing beta software.
-Install only on non-production devices that are not business critical.
+Be sure to back up your iOS device with iTunes and your Mac using Time Machine before installing beta software.
+Since Apple TV purchases and data are stored in the cloud, there’s no need to back up your Apple TV.
+Install the beta software only on non-production devices that are not business critical.
 We strongly recommend installing on a secondary system or device, or on a secondary partition on your Mac.

 How do I get the public betas?

-As a member of the Apple Beta Software Program, you'll be able to enroll your Mac or iOS device
+As a member of the Apple Beta Software Program, you'll be able to enroll your iOS device, Mac, or Apple TV

-to get the latest public beta, as well as subsequent updates, directly from the Mac App Store or iOS Software Update.
+to access the latest public betas, as well as subsequent updates, directly from iOS Software Update, the Mac App Store or tvOS Software Update.

 How do I provide my feedback to Apple?

 The iOS and macOS public betas come with the built-in Feedback Assistant app, which can be opened from the Home screen on your iOS device or from the Dock on your Mac.
 The Feedback Assistant app is also available from the help menu of any app by selecting Send Feedback.
 If you’re running the tvOS public beta, you can submit feedback through the Feedback Assistant app on an enrolled iOS device.
 When you experience an issue or something does not work as expected, send your feedback directly to Apple with Feedback Assistant

 Who can participate?